picrap/VersionStitcher/README.md

 # VersionStitcher
 Injects repository (git only for now) information (such as changeset, branch...) in assembly after it is compiled.
+NuGet...
+Coming soon.
+Build status...
+Coming soon too (regarding the bill, you don't have the right to complain).

 ## How it works